 Many or our modellers have not had any formal engineering training but have been encouraged and supported by fellow members to develop their interest.
 Our members come from many trades, professions and backgrounds.
 The goal of the Society is to provide a social setting for likeminded hobbysists not just from Dublin, but also from other parts of the country.
 The Society is also in regular contact with fellow societies in Northern Ireland and visits are exchanged on a regular basis.

 We have 2 separate miniature railway lines in the grounds of Marlay Park in Dublin 16.
 Both of these lines are multi-gauge.
 One of the lines is at ground level and the other is run on elevated track.
-The ground level line has a total length of 800 metres of which 420 metres is currently in use.
+The ground level line has a total length of 860 metres of which 420 metres is currently in use.
+Work is currently on-going to bring the entire line back into service.
 This line caters for 5 inch and 7.25 inch locos and rolling stock.
 The elevated line is 280 metres long and caters for 3.5 inch, 5 inch and 7.25 inch locos and rolling stock.
 During the summer, the Society provides free train rides for children on Saturday afternoons on the elevated line, weather permitting.
 These trains are hauled by locomotives using either live steam, internal combustion or electric batteries as a power source.